lgrozinger/rdfscript/README.md

 The example files in `examples/` are commented with some explaination of the language.

+### SBOL example

+1. Get the ShortBOL2 template libraries.
+In a suitable directory `git clone https://github.com/lgrozinger/ShortBOL2`
+2. In the rdfscript directory `python run.py -s sbolxml <YOUR_SHORTBOL2_DIR>/example.rdfsh -o <output-file>`
+3. `output-file` is an SBOL file.

 ## Contributing

 `dev` is for the latest code that *should* work.